 - Customization options afforded by the tool (such as dashboards and reports)

 This is one case where keeping it simple may be better for you since you’ll need to set up and use the CRM and then train other employees on it.
 There’s no sense in paying for something that’s far more complex than what’s required.
 You and your staff may just get frustrated and stop using it altogether.

 Decide on the core features most important for your goals and narrow down your law firm CRM list from there.

 Do Lawyers Need an Industry-Specific CRM?

 When looking at marketing tools for lawyers the vast majority of lawyers do not need a legal industry CRM.
 For many law firms, a multi-industry tool like Hubspot is sufficient for their needs.
 Another plus to Hubspot is that you can easily start on the free plan and see if it works for you.

-The only big reason to consider an industry-specific legal CRM is if there’s some integration with your existing workflows and software that will speed something up or fully automate something for you.
+The only big reason to consider an industry-specific legal CRM is if there’s some integration with your existing workflow management software that will speed something up or fully automate something for you.
 Otherwise, Hubspot has a lot of flexibility that will serve your needs well and ensure you capture all the most important data about your prospective clients.